Diagonalizing the Ricci Tensor: Nice bases and stably Ricci-diagonal bases

-In each case, the sums (with subscript $\{r, s\}$) are over \textit{unordered pairs} of indices $r,s$, denoting $\H$-modules in the case of $\G/\H$ and individual vectors in the case of $\G$.

 With these preliminaries, we are now ready to show that a nice basis is stably Ricci-diagonal. \begin{proposition} Consider a homogeneous space $\G/\H$.
-Let $Q$ be a bi-invariant metric on $\G$ and let $\n$ be an $\Ad_\H$ invariant complement of $\h$ in $\mathfrak{g}$.
-Let $\B = \{e_\alpha\}$ be a $Q$-orthonormal basis for $\n$ such that for any pair $e_i$, $e_j$ $\in \n$, $[e_i, e_j]_\n$ (i.e. the projection of $[e_i, e_j]$ onto $\n$) is a scalar multiple of another basis element.
-Then $\Ric_\g^{\G/\H}$ is diagonal in the basis $\B$ whenever metric $\g$ is diagonal with respect to $\B$. \end{proposition} \begin{proof} As remarked above, by irreducibility of the $\n_i$'s, $\Ric_\g^{\G/\H}$ is diagonal when restricted to a single $\n_i$.
-Thus we need only consider the case when $e_i \in n_i$, $e_j\in \n_j$ with $i\neq j$.
-By assumption, for each pair $r, s$, $\gamma_{rs}^i\neq 0$ for at most one $i$.
-Therefore equation \eqref{eqn:ric_cpt_biinv} implies the result. \end{proof}
+Let $Q$ be a bi-invariant metric on $\G$ and let $\B = \{e_\alpha\}$ be a $Q$-orthonormal basis for $\h^\perp$ such that $\B$ is a nice basis.
+Then $\B$ is stably Ricci-diagonal. \end{proposition} \begin{proof} Suppose $\B$ is a nice basis.
+Let $\g$ be a $\B$-diagonal metric on $\G/\H$.
+If $\n_i$ and $\n_j$ are inequivalent modules then they are automatically orthogonal with respect to any invariant symmetric 2-tensor.
+In particular we have $\Ric(\n_i, \n_j) = 0$ whenever $\n_i$ and $\n_j$ are inequivalent modules.